cjen07/gobblet-gobblers/README.md

 - [ ] add unique id support like email
 - [ ] show hidden piece with no memory needed
 - [ ] better ui design with color and animation

+### to-do for special rules
+- [ ] after a player moves a piece, if both players have 3 pieces in a line, the game ties

 ### remark
 * this repo is highly encouraged by this [repo](https://github.com/ventsislaf/talks).